How to be successful in life

 Allahu-Akbar.
 Allah is the greatest.

 These are the first words a Muslim child hears after entering this world.
 The father makes the call to prayer in his or her ears as the welcome-to-this-world message.
 The same call is heard wherever there are Muslims, five times a day.
 The prayers also begin with this pronouncement.
 Certainly this is the emblem of the Islamic faith.
 There is no power in the world equal to the power of the One God.
 Allah is the greatest.
+This has been the Islamic message right from the beginning.
+The very first surah or chapter to be revealed to the Prophet Muhammad, Sall-Allahu alayhi wa sallam, was surah Mudathir.
+And it contains the command: "And Thy Lord, do thou magnify."
+The Arabic word is kabbir.
+Declare Allahu-Akbar.
+Announce that Allah is the greatest.

 The pagans of Arabia did not like it.
 The Jews and Christians were not happy with it either.
 The irony is that at the same time all of them professed belief in the statement.
 The pagans believed in many gods, but did believe in the Supreme God too.
 They claimed authority for their smaller gods, but did not claim them to be bigger than Allah.
 Jews and Christians clearly believed in God, the Creator and Lord of the universe.
 With the exception of a small group of atheists, that remains valid till today, as the U.S. dollar bill announces to the whole world: "In God we trust."
 The question is, then, why should anyone have problem with Allahu-Akbar.
 Why feel uneasy with it or feel threatened by it?
 Is it not saying the same thing that they already agree with?
 The answer lies in the Islamic concept of God.